mlm-games/flicky/README.md

 ![Banner](assets/banner.svg)

+> The UI is TV oriented, Android UI is secondary
-> For android devices, would recommend Droidify or Fdroid Basic for security and better UI
+> For android (mobile) devices, would recommend Droidify or Fdroid Basic for security and better UI

 ## Installation